 In line with inflation our cost of living in New Zealand increased by over 20.8% between 2015 & 2019 and only 2.8% when you compare 2019 to 2022.
 Since 2015 we have had to find another 355 GBP a month, so that is 633 GBP (or 53.3% increase) since our old lives in the UK in 2014 – ouch.
 Good job we earn more than our 2014 & 2015 selves!

 “I guess from the stats above you could say we are worse off, but we don’t like to think of it that way.
 As we now live in a country that excites us, we live in a country that has a better climate that offers us new opportunities.”

-As we roll into year two we are getting nearer to our lifestyle goals, something we felt wasn’t achievable back in the UK.
-We believe NZ is worth the extra expense and we hope you think so too!
+When we weigh up the pros and cons we believe NZ is worth the extra expense and we hope you think so too!